Mrian07/Proyeksi/docs/installation-and-operations/configuration/incoming-emails/README.md

 #### Watchers

-If you create a work package via email and sent it to another email (to or bcc) OpenProject will search for a user with this email and add it as watcher.
+If you create a work package via email and sent it to another email (to or bcc) ProyeksiApp will search for a user with this email and add it as watcher.

 ### Truncate Emails

 In the administrator's setting you can specify lines after which an email will not be parsed anymore.
-That is useful if you want to reply to an email automatically sent to you from OpenProject.
+That is useful if you want to reply to an email automatically sent to you from ProyeksiApp.
 E.g. you could set it to `--Truncate here--` and insert this line into your email below the updates you want to perform.